woflydev/odyssey_cnn/README.md

 > **⚠ Deprecated API Documentation**
 > ---
 > If you plan on using our API and code, beware that:
-> - some documentation below is outdated
+> - some, if not all documentation below is outdated
-> - we do not plan on updating the documentation here
+> - we do not plan on updating the documentation

 Git (recommended):
 ```bash